MicrosoftDocs/customer-voice/cv-docs/admin-settings.md

 Use this setting to set an automatic scan of surveys within your organization for phishing detection.
 By default, **Add internal phishing protection** is selected.
 Clear this check box if you don't want to enable phishing scans for surveys within your organization.

+### Custom email

+Use this setting to create a custom email address for sending survey invitations to your customers.
+More information: [Customize the sender's email address](customize-sender-email.md)

 ### See also

 [Work with survey distribution settings](distribution-settings.md)